Teragron/Speech2Plate/README.md

 11. Now create a new folder named "slicer" in your workflow folder and extract everything that you've downloaded from the step 10 to this new "slicer" folder.

-12. Now you need a config.ini file for your 3D Printer, you can get this file by running slic3r.exe in the slicer folder and exporting the configuration for your printer.
+12. Now you need a my_config_file.ini file for your 3D Printer, you can get this file by running slic3r.exe in the slicer folder and exporting the configuration for your printer.

-13. After getting the config.ini file, put this inside the main workflow folder and connect your printer to the PC/Laptop and make sure that you are using the right Serial Port.
+13. After getting the my_config_file.ini file, put this inside the main workflow folder and connect your printer to the PC/Laptop and make sure that you are using the right Serial Port.
 (For me it was COM3)

 13. Then simply type this command:
 ```bash